 All of the previously listed costs plus the Manufacturer's Suggested Retail Price (MSRP) for the vehicle are contained on the manufacturer's invoice to the dealer which is the "True Invoice" cost for the vehicle.

 "Can I Get a Copy of the True Invoice?"

 Other dealers may be reluctant to give you a copy of their Invoice.
-But at Yellowstone Country Motors, just ask your sales advisor for a copy of our "True Invoice" for the vehicle you are interested in buying!
-We are more than happy to not only provide the invoice but also explain it to your satisfaction, answer your questions and help you get the best deal we can offer.
+But at Yellowstone Country Motors, just ask your sales advisor for a copy of the invoice for the vehicle you are interested in buying!
+We are more than happy to not only provide the invoice, but also explain it to your satisfaction, answer all of your questions and help you get the best deal we can offer.
 Every deal we offer a customer starts with a copy of the "True Invoice".

 "What is 'Holdback'?"

 The True Invoice includes a "Holdback"charged by the manufacturer to the dealer.
 Historically, holdbacks were developed by auto manufacturers to entice dealers to increase their inventory so they could sell more cars to the dealer while providing the customer a broader selection of vehicles to choose from.

 Manufacturers assumed that it should not take more than ninety (90) days or three (3) months for a dealer to sell a new vehicle.
 During that time, dealers would incur interest and insurance costs to have the vehicle on their lot.
 As a result, dealers were reluctant to order additional inventory because their cost would increase and they would have to assume the risk of not being able to sell the additional inventory.